NDevTK/FakePowershell/README.md

 # FakePowershell
-An fake very powershell fake made with an powershell script so its easy to edit meant for trolling scammers
+An fake powershell made with an script so its easy to edit meant for trolling scammers